Department of Writing, Literature & Publishing

 The First-Year Writing Program (FYWP) is dedicated to designing the curriculum and teaching a year-long sequence of writing courses for undergraduates at Emerson College.

 The FYWP provides teaching opportunities for MFA creative writing and MA publishing students in the Writing, Literature & Publishing Department (WLP), with an emphasis on their professional and intellectual development.
 As part of Emerson’s mission of public engagement, FYWP has extended the core principles of the program intocommunity and transnational writing projects in Boston and Medellin, Colombia.

-The FYWP staff consists of Tamera Marko, Director; John Trimbur, Associate Director; Steve Himmer, Mary Kovaleski, and Elizabeth Parfitt, Lecturers; and a crew of 30 or so graduate instructors and adjunct faculty.
+The FYWP staff consists of Steve Himmer, Director; John Trimbur, Associate Director; Mary Kovaleski, Tamera Marko, and Elizabeth Parfitt, Senior Lecturers; and an experienced group of affiliated faculty and graduate instructors.

 - A recognition of the power and creativity of writing in various aspects of human experience